-The bill establishes the Cannabis Regulation and Enforcement Division within the Office of the Executive Director of ATCC, headed by a director who meets specified criteria and is appointed by the Governor.
-The enforcement division is responsible for administering and enforcing the Medical and Adult-Use Cannabis Title of the Alcoholic Beverages Article, as established by the bill.
-The enforcement division may (1) employ officers and employees as provided in the State budget and (2) recommend changes to improve the enforcement division's ability to regulate cannabis.
+The bill establishes the Maryland Cannabis Administration as an independent unit of State government that is headed by a director who meets specified criteria and is appointed by the Governor.
+The administration is responsible for administering and enforcing the Medical and Adult-Use Cannabis Title of the Alcoholic Beverages Article, as established by the bill.
+The administration may (1) employ staff and retain contractors as provided in SB 516/ Page 5 the State budget and (2) recommend changes to improve the administration of the bill's provisions relating to the regulation of cannabis.

-The bill further establishes that the enforcement division is the successor to MMCC in matters concerning the regulation of medical cannabis.
-As such, all persons who are merit employees or contract staff in budgeted positions of MMCC are transferred to the enforcement division without any change or loss of rights, pay, working conditions, benefits, rights, or status.
+The bill further establishes that the administration is the successor to MMCC in matters concerning the regulation of medical cannabis.
+As such, all persons who are merit employees or contract staff in budgeted positions of MMCC are transferred to the administration without any change or loss of rights, pay, working conditions, benefits, rights, or status.
 The transfer of personnel must be conducted in a manner to minimize the costs of the transfer and result in a more cost-efficient operation for the regulation of cannabis.

-The enforcement division must evaluate the regulations adopted by MMCC under the Code of Maryland Regulations (COMAR 10.62) and adopt emergency regulations by July 1, 2023, that are supplemental to the existing medical cannabis regulations.
-The emergency regulations must (1) carry out the requirements for licensure of cannabis businesses, including implementing procedures related to applications, licenses, and registrations; (2) assist the Comptroller in the collection of taxes imposed on the sale of adult-use cannabis; (3) implement inventory management and tracking, as specified; and
+The administration must evaluate the regulations adopted by MMCC under the Code of Maryland Regulations (COMAR 10.62) and adopt emergency regulations by July 1, 2023, that are supplemental to the existing medical cannabis regulations and (notwithstanding any other law) remain in effect until the taking effect of nonemergency regulations required to be adopted by July 1, 2024 (discussed below).
+The emergency regulations must (1) carry out the requirements for licensure of cannabis businesses, including implementing procedures related to applications, licenses, and registrations; (2) assist the Comptroller in the collection of taxes imposed on the sale of adult-use cannabis; (3) implement inventory management and tracking, as specified; and (4) establish operating requirements for cannabis licensees, as specified.